GO-ROCHE-COLLAB/Roche_CV_mapping/doc/README.md

 the final mapping.
 Additional clauses will be considered in order to bring in missing classes.

 The tsv based strategy was chosen in order to keep the project lightweight and easy to manage - given the simplicity of the data.
-However, if requirements become more baroque then data management should probaby be moved to a SQL DB.
+However, if requirements become more baroque then data management should probaby be moved to a SQL DB (see [Notes on a simple DB schema](DB_schema_sketch.md)

 # Unit tests